Neural Quantile Optimization for Edge-Cloud Networking: Neural Network Architecture and Algorithm

 \textbf{Masked Gumbel-Softmax Sampling:} Upon encoding via three preceding encoders, the probability distribution $\alpha$ of the scheme is obtained.
 It should be noted that invalid schemes are also inputted to maintain constant dimensions of the encoder’s input matrix.
-To encode Gumbel-Softmax sampling to invalid schemes, $\alpha$ is multiplied by a mask of identical dimensions.
+To prevent GSSN from outputting invalid schemes, $\alpha$ is multiplied by a mask of identical dimensions.
 The mask assigns a probability of 0 to elements in $\alpha$ corresponding to invalid schemes.
 As discussed in Section \ref{sec:softmax}, the range of $\alpha$ values is $[0,\infty)$.
 Following the mask’s action, $\alpha$ is obtained.
 Gumbel-Softmax performs a maximum value operation to select the index of the One-Hot vector element equal to 1, precluding the selection of invalid schemes.
 For the hyperparameters $\tau$ of the Gumbel-Softmax in Section~\ref{sec:softmax}, we adopted a strategy of linearly decreasing monotonically as the epoch increases.

 At this point, we obtain the selection scheme for the inbound and outbound transmission lines for different traffic of user $n$ at time $t$.
 We can substitute equation \eqref{eq:milp_nonlin} to calculate the loss function and perform gradient training.